ssube/build-tools/README.md

 |  Server |     ✓ |    🚫  |     ✓ |     ⚠ |
 | Service |     ✓ |    🚫  |     ✓ |     ⚠ |

-**Alpha:** this project works for me and I'd like to share, but may not work for you.
+**WIP:** this project works for me and I'd like to share, but may not work for you.
 Maybe not at all.
 Please open issues if you see anything, or just with questions or suggestions.

 To get started, the docs directory has guides for: